Disappearance of Suzy Lamplugh: Reinvestigations

 A mass of circumstantial evidence was uncovered that also pointed to Cannan.
-It was discovered that Lamplugh had disclosed to relatives shortly before she vanished that she had a new boyfriend from the Bristol area, where Cannan had moved days after the disappearance and from where his family originated.
+It was discovered that Lamplugh had disclosed to relatives shortly before she vanished that she had a new boyfriend from the Bristol area, where Cannan had moved days before the disappearance and from where his family originated.
 Lamplugh also told a relative shortly before she vanished that she was concerned about the man and was becoming scared of him.
 Despite being in prison in the borough of Hammersmith and Fulham before the disappearance, Cannan denied ever having been to Fulham.
 Police disproved this claim, as Cannan was known to have had worked as a porter in the area at the time while on day release from prison.
-Witness sightings of a dark, left-hand-drive BMW parked near Lamplugh and in which she was seen struggling were afforded added significance when it emerged that Cannan owned such a car at the time, which he had used to commit crimes with a fellow inmate.
+Witness sightings of a dark, left-hand-drive BMW parked near Lamplugh and in which she was seen struggling added significance when it emerged that Cannan owned such a car at the time, which he had used to commit crimes with a fellow inmate.
 Cannan did not have an alibi for the days after he left prison and claims to not recall where he was at the time of the disappearance, despite having an impeccable memory of other events at the time.
-His nickname in prison was "Mr. Kipper" because he wore kipper-style broad ties.
+Furthermore, Cannan's nickname in prison had been "Mr Kipper" because he wore kipper-style broad ties.

 In December 2000, Cannan was arrested on suspicion of Lamplugh's abduction and murder and interviewed at Hammersmith police station.
 Video footage of parts of the interview were later leaked publicly and are still available (Note: See In the Footsteps of Killers) for public viewing.
 In the footage, Cannan says that there are "one or two things I haven't been caught for."
 Over five days of interviews, Cannan did not provide interviewers with any information that could eliminate him from the inquiry and did not provide an alibi for his movements between 25 and 28 July 1986.
 In September 2001, Cannan was arrested again and questioned at a London police station, but he again provided no information that could eliminate him from the inquiry.